Tips for Getting Started

 Greenfield vs. Brownfield#

 Greenfield projects eschew the past and start free from inherited technical and organizational debt.
 It's simpler to start fresh and design a world free from legacy restrictions.
 However, if your goal is to prove organizational value, it may better serve your long-term transformational initiative to select an achievable brownfield project.
-Here's a simple test: are you likely to hear the phrase, "That's never going to work here," in your organization?
+Here's a simple test: Are you likely to hear the phrase, "That's never going to work here," in your organization when proposing a new project?
 If so, consider selecting an achievable brownfield project to start with.

 Mistakes will be made.
 Digital transformation and full-service ownership are about learning new models and adapting them to the needs of your organization.
 Individuals need to be empowered to make decisions and experiment, while not fearing blame or retribution when making the wrong choice.
 A culture of psychological safety is one of the leading indicators that predict high-performance among software delivery teams.
 For in-depth tips on creating a culture of blamelessness, check out our postmortem guide.